covidvis/website/index.markdown

-Likewise, when visualizing US states, a <i>full lockdown</i> is one where there is a state-wide declaration of a shelter-at-home or stay-at-home order.
+Likewise, when visualizing US states, a <i>full lockdown</i> is one where there is a state-wide declaration of a stay at home-type order.
 </p>

 <p>